 The Master of Fine Arts in Documentary Media is a full-time, two-year/six-term program that strives to maintain a connection to documentary traditions while encouraging innovative approaches to the making of new documentary works.
-The program is based in Ryerson University's School of Image Arts.
+The program is based in Toronto Met's School of Image Arts.
 The School is renowned for its outstanding programs, faculty and facilities and is an educational leader in the study and production of visual media.

 The graduates of the program can be found in diverse occupations including film and television production companies, positions within the creative industries, freelance careers as filmmakers, photographers and new media producers.
 Other graduates have gone on to further study at the PhD level and careers in the educational field.